2006–07 Ottawa Senators season: Playoffs

 The Anaheim Ducks were the Senators' opponents in the Finals and the four-games-to-one result stayed the same for the Senators, the only difference being this time it was in the opposing team's favor.
 The Ducks were successful in shutting down the Senators's top line to the point where it was broken up in game five.
 All games were close except for game five which the Senators lost 6–2, when two goals went in off Senators defencemen and Chris Phillips caused an own-goal, which turned out to be the game-winning and Cup-winning goal attributed to Travis Moen, and possibly the only such goal in Finals history.
 Daniel Alfredsson was the Senators' top forward in the series as he had been all playoffs, scoring four goals.
 Dany Heatley and Jason Spezza were held to one goal and two assists in total.

 Key contributors

-After a poor start to the season, several players picked up their play and the Senators played well from December to the Stanley Cup Finals.
+After a poor start to the season, several players picked up their play and the Senators played well from December to the Stanley Cup Final.
 The defence pairing of Chris Phillips and Anton Volchenkov won praise from the media for their "shutdown effectiveness" against opposing top lines.
 The 'CASH line' of Spezza, Heatley, and Alfredsson was outstanding offensively, scoring nearly half of the Senators' goals in the post-season, appearing on The Hockey News cover for their play.
 The line tied for the NHL and team scoring lead with 22 points in 20 playoff games.
 Goaltender Ray Emery played all 20 games and posted 13 wins.